Best Budget Watches

 At the $500 mark, this is where we need to start making decisions because this is where the entry level begins for Swiss Made luxury watches, and at the same place this is where the high-end Japanese market sits.
 So, the decision is do you take the Swiss road and look for an entry level Tissot or top of the line Citizen or Seiko?

-The good news is that if you are in possession of four figure budget you can really start to shop around for some top end brands.
+The good news is that if you are in possession of four-figure or $1000 budget you can really start to shop around for some top end brands.
 Between $500 to $1000 can afford you traditional Swiss luxury watch brands such as Alpina, Edox, and Frederique Constant.

 If your budget can stretch past the £1000 mark and passed the $3000 into the $5000 area, this is where things really start looking good for classic Swiss luxury with brands like Rolex, TAG Heuer, Omega, Longines which are all very popular.
 For example, the Omega Seamaster 300m comes in at around $3000 from discount stores and $5000 direct from the Omega website.